A Random Rule Model: Data and empirical design

-\paragraph{Why coarsen the gate input.} Using a coarsened feature vector $z(A)$ rather than the raw menu encoding $\psi(A)$ is conceptually appropriate for the gate's role.
-The gate is meant to capture systematic variation in rule usage with broad menu characteristics - scale, risk, tails, complexity - not to index menus individually.
-Coarsening yields repeated support points: many distinct menus share the same (or nearby) feature value $z(A)$, which is needed for the global identification conditions (G1)-(G2) to be empirically meaningful.
-With the raw $40$-dimensional encoding, the mapping $A\mapsto\psi(A)$ is essentially injective, so the sufficient within-feature variation required by (G1) cannot literally occur.
-Finally, $z(A)$ is interpretable and portable across datasets, and in our application it matches or improves predictive accuracy relative to the raw encoding (Appendix~\ref{app:raw_gate}).
+The gate operates on a $12$-dimensional vector of economically motivated summary statistics $z(A)\in\mathbb{R}^{12}$: six pairwise gaps between the two lotteries (EV, max, min, variance, mode, skewness) and six per-lottery or menu-level features (EV and SD of each lottery, the largest absolute outcome, and the support-size gap).
+These features capture the contrasts that the rules operate on (min/max gaps relate to \textsc{MMn}/\textsc{MMx}, the mode gap to \textsc{MAP}, etc.) while allowing the gate to condition on menu scale and complexity.

+Using $z(A)$ rather than the raw $40$-dimensional encoding $\psi(A)$ is conceptually appropriate: the gate should capture systematic variation in rule usage with broad menu characteristics, not index menus individually.
+Coarsening also yields repeated support points needed for the identification conditions (G1)--(G2).
+In our application, $z(A)$ matches or improves predictive accuracy relative to the raw encoding (Appendix~\ref{app:raw_gate}).
 The gate uses the softmax architecture of Equation~\eqref{eq:softmax_gate} with $z(A)$ in place of $\psi(A)$, giving $(|\mathcal{F}|-1)\times(1+d_z)$ free parameters.
-All neural benchmark models (Neural EU/PT/CPT, Value-Based, Context-Dependent, MOT) continue to use the raw encoding $\psi(A)$ as input, since they do not have a gate structure and the identification conditions do not apply to their parameterizations.